THE EVENT IS OPEN TO THE PUBLIC, BUT REGISTRATION IS REQUIRED. SEE BELOW FOR REGISTRATION LINK.

 Hitoshi Tanaka, Chairman of the Institute for International Strategy at the Japan Research Institute, ltd.

 Joseph Yun, former Deputy Assistant Secretary of the State for Korea and Japan; former Special Representative on North Korea

 Kenji Kushida (Moderator), Research Scholar, Shorenstein APARC Japan Program, Stanford University

 2:25pm-2:45pm Panel 1 Audience Q&A

 3:00pm-4:20pm Panel 2 - Trade Issues

-Yukiko Fukagawa, Professor at Waseda University
+Yukiko Fukagawa, Professor, School of Political Science and Economics at Waseda University

 Yong Suk Lee (Moderator), Deputy Director, Shorenstein APARC Korea Program, Stanford University